 The Halcyon Store: A Brief History

 Many visitors have been curious about the history of the store and post office.
-The post office, now a branch of the Arroyo Grande Post Office, dates back to 1908, (*update the postoffice closed 2021 Store still open) .although the original building which housed it was situated about one block north of its present location.
-The first postmaster, Mr. William W. Kent, was succeeded by Mrs. Margaret Harrison, aided by her husband Ernest, then in 1914 by Agnes Varian.
+The post office, now a branch of the Arroyo Grande Post Office, dates back to 1908, although the original building which housed it was situated about one block north of its present location.
+The first postmaster, Mr. William W. Kent, was succeeded by Mrs. Margaret Harrison, aided by her husband Ernest, and then in 1914 by Agnes Varian.
 In 1935 the store was taken over by Aileen Harrison, Ernest Harrison’s second wife.
-The couple operated what had now become a combination of store, post office and library, a unique establishment where one could purchase a money order, check out a library book, have a slice of cheese cut from a round brick, and even fill up with gas from the pump out in front; all services rendered by the same obliging, if somewhat breathless clerk.
+The couple operated what had now become a combination of store, post office and library, a unique establishment where one could purchase a money order, check out a library book, have a slice of cheese cut from the round brick, and even fill up with gas from the pump out in front, all services rendered by the same obliging, if somewhat breathless clerk.

 By 1947 the rambling, vine-covered building had become quite decrepit.
 It was decided that it should be completely remodeled, and the part of the original structure that was salvageable was moved approximately one block south of its old location on Halcyon Road.
 In 1957 Joyce Hedin took over the store, renaming it the Halcyon Health Food Store, and in that same year the post office became a branch of the Arroyo Grande Post Office.
 The library, a branch of the San Luis Obispo County Library, was put in charge of Louise Lentz.
 The store served as a branch library until 1981.